use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 problematic.
 It may even be advantegous - especially if we expect most messages to interact with most of the storage fields.

-On the other hand, this can get problematic if we're storing a large `Vec` on the contract storage but provide messages that do not need to read and write from this `Vec`.
+On the other hand, this can get problematic if we're storing a large `Vec` in the contract storage but provide messages that do not need to read and write from this `Vec`.
 In that scenario, each and every contract message bears runtime overhead by dealing with that `Vec`, regardless whether they access it or not, resulting in extra gas costs.